parastehria/practical_dl_perf_system_proj/README.md

 This will give you EM and F1 score on the dev set.

-We highly recommend to refer to this blog for understanding how to run this code:
+We highly recommend everyone to refer to this blog for understanding how to run this code:

 https://www.pragnakalp.com/case-study/question-answering-system-in-python-using-bert-nlp/